Statsig's Autotune adds contextual bandits for personalization

 Data Scientist, Statsig

-We’re excited to announce that Statsig’s multi-armed bandit platform (Autotune) now includes Contextual Bandits – a lightweight form of reinforcement learning that gives teams an easy way to personalize user experiences.
+These contextual bandits are a lightweight form of reinforcement learning that gives teams an easy way to personalize user experiences.

-Statsig customers have been using Autotune as a way to optimize explore and exploit between a large number of potential treatments that change over time.
 Autotune and Autotune AI both select the best variant when you have multiple potential ideas or treatments to show users.
 Autotune AI extends on vanilla autotune by personalizing the treatment a user gets in use cases where there’s not a one-size-fits-all solution, and different users will prefer different experiences.

 Contextual bandits work by scoring treatments for users based on their individual attributes, and applying the uncertainty from the prediction in order to serve the variant with the highest potential upside for that specific user.
-We see this as a fast first step for teams starting to dip their toes into - or evaluate - ML for personalization.
-This personalization approach is quick to prototype, performs well, and is a good first step towards building robust personalization in your apps, buyflows, and websites.
+We see this as a fast first step for teams starting to dip their toes into—or evaluate—ML for personalization.

-When to use Contextual Bandits
+When to use contextual bandits

 Contextual bandits are ideal for use cases where users’ characteristics (eg. device, location, language) will have a large influence on the best treatment for them.
 They also do best if they can get quick feedback - ideally in days or less - to continuously tune the model underneath.